UK Clinical Pharmacy Association

 The United Kingdom Clinical Pharmacy Association (UKCPA) is a non-profit organisation which actively develops clinical pharmacy practice in medicines management.

 History

 The organisation was founded in Leicester in 1981 in response to a need to drive clinical pharmacy practice forward in the UK.
-The organisation is currently focused to support and encourage excellence, leadership and partnership within clinical pharmacy.
+The organisation is currently focused on supporting and encouraging excellence, leadership, and partnership within clinical pharmacy.

 Functions

 The UKCPA supports pharmacy practitioners to develop and deliver clinical pharmacy.

 The organisation provides the infrastructure to enable pharmacy practitioner peers to deliver professional education and training across a diverse range of practice interest areas (e.g. infection management, anticoagulation, diabetes/endocrinology, pain management, GP practice, critical care, etc).
 The UKCPA is organised to build and support communities of practice around interest areas - practitioners can talk to each other on a daily basis in order to solve individual clinical problems or create systems, methods and guidelines to deal with clinical scenarios on a local, regional or even national basis.

 The UKCPA holds education and training events throughout the UK.
 The content is provided by coal face clinical practitioners and targeted at various levels of practice, from beginners to expert.
 The events are accredited by the Royal Pharmaceutical Society.
 Peer-reviewed research posters are displayed at annual conference.

 The UKCPA draws on its membership to provide expertise on the use of medicines to national organisations such as NICE, the Department of Health the MHRA, and other professional organisations.

 Expert members are involved in developing professional curricula for workforce development, developing assessment of advanced practice, and are assessors for the Royal Pharmaceutical Society Faculty.
 The UKCPA is a partner of the Royal Pharmaceutical Society, the professional body for the pharmacy profession in England, Wales and Scotland.

 The UKCPA provides a research grant to support its members to develop their research skills.
 This grant is provided in partnership with Pharmacy Research UK.